clancinio/spring-jms/README.md

 3. Start the ActiveMQ broker using Docker Compose: `docker-compose up`
 4. Run the application

-The application should start up and connect to the ActiveMQ broker.
-You can then send messages to the application using a JMS client.
+The application should start up on port `8088` and connect to the ActiveMQ broker.
+You can then send messages to the application using the REST endpoint provided below.

 ## Docker Compose